quidworks/quid-wordpress/quid-payments/readme.txt

 == Changelog ==

+= 1.1.7 =
+* Fixed an issue where post excerpts were not properly displayed
+* Verified plugin with WordPress 5.2.4

 = 1.1.6 =
 * Fixed an issue where decimal values were not permitted in some number fields in WordPress admin